zezba9000/MSI-Claw-Gamepad-Mode/README.md

 * Restart computer

 Gamepade mode should now be working in Steam games, Chrome browser or CachyOS, Ubuntu like distros etc
+NOTE: Currently Gamescope version in CachyOS is working.
+For other Arch distros there is also this option: https://aur.archlinux.org/packages/hid-msi-claw-dkms-git